Cloud Service & Datacenters Providers Business License in Dubai

 Regulatory Approvals: Obtain any sector-specific approvals from the TDRA or other relevant authorities.

-Licence Issuance: Receive the Business Licence upon payment of applicable fees.
+License Issuance: Receive the Business License upon payment of applicable fees.

 Visa and Banking: Apply for residency visas and open a UAE corporate bank account.